TheSilverStone/TheSilverStone/README.md

 Religion is a hard one.
 Simply, to Man, religion is why the universe is what it is——the truth to hinself.
 But there is only one [Truth and Life and Spirit](http://jesusislord.com).
 These extracts from the rightfully most famous Book of all time explain the core——slightly.

+"In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly.
+For you are not a God who is pleased with wickedness; with you, evil people are not welcome.
+The arrogant cannot stand in your presence.
+You hate all who do wrong; you destroy those who tell lies.
+The bloodthirsty and deceitful you, Lord, detest.
+But I, by your great love, can come into your house; in reverence I bow down toward your holy temple.

-"The fool says in his heart, 'There is no God.'
+The fool says in his heart, 'There is no God.'
 They are corrupt, and their ways vile; there is no one who does good.

 Day and night they prowl about on its walls; malice and abuse are within it.
 Destructive forces are at work in the city; threats and lies never leave its streets.